-The Budget Review Board shall be appointed by the Superintendent to develop an allocation formula for allocating funds to the schools and departments for development of their operational budgets.
+The Budget Review Board shall develop an allocation formula for allocating funds to the schools and departments for development of their operational budgets.
 The formula and allocations shall be approved by the Superintendent prior to being released to school and department heads.

-In the event the fund balance of district operational fund is sufficient to insure an adequate budget for the succeeding year, the Superintendent may recommend to the Board an additional allocation to school and department budgets, any portion of the school or department's unencumbered balance for the prior year's operation, not to exceed 10 percent of their total budget, excluding salaries and benefits in the 5,000 and 6,000 functions.
+In the event the fund balance of the District operational fund is sufficient to ensure an adequate budget for the succeeding year, the Superintendent may recommend to the Board as an additional allocation to school and department budgets, any portion of the school or department's unencumbered balance for the prior year's operation, not to exceed ten per cent (10%) of their total budget, excluding salaries and benefits in the 5,000 and 6,000 functions.